This Sharing Files process is meant for custom sharing between Kami users, or for use in conjunction with an LMS like Canvas or Schoology.

 You can then set the appropriate sharing permissions for the document.

-Note: The recipients of the file must also open the file in Kami, to allow you to collaborate on the file.
+Note: The recipients of the file must also open the file in Kami, to allow you to collaborate on the file together.

 2. Via Kami

-You can also share via the Share button in the top right corner of Kami, which looks like three dots connected by two lines.
-Using this method your collaborators will have their file automatically opened in Kami.
+You can share documents using the Share button in the top right corner of the menu bar in Kami.
+Using this method your collaborators will be able to open the file automatically into Kami.

 Sharing files not saved into your Google Drive